Ahmedo-o/Ahmedo-o/README.md

 # 💫 About Me:
 Hi, I am Ahmed Youseif.
-Currently studing Bachelor of Computing majoring in Software Engineering at Curtin University in WA Australia.
+Currently studying Bachelor of Computing majoring in Software Engineering at Curtin University in WA Australia.
 <br>